 “Yeah…” Ragna sneered.
 “Don’t think I didn’t notice that you were staring at me.”

 The two bickered until the Bifrost arrived.
-Neither of them noticed the figure that observed them: A man in a black suit – his face concealed by shades.
+Neither of them had noticed the man in the black suit sitting at the bench.
 He reached inside his vest, took out a phone, and dialed a number.

 “We have located Cadet Griffin.
 As you predicted, she is taking the Bifrost.
 Shall we arrest her?”

-“No”, said the voice on the other end of the line.
+“No,” said the voice on the other end of the line.
 “Enter the train and keep an eye on her.
-Are the others already on board?
+Are the others already boarding?
 As long as they stay on the train, don’t take any action until I arrive.
 Am I clear?”

-Seeing the Bifrost’s white seats again, Ragna reminisced about the first time she had taken the Bifrost.
+Seeing the Bifrost’s white seats again, Ragna reminisced about the first time she had taken the train.

 Her parents were always like that.
-Her father would try to spend as little money as possible, but her mother would always make sure his greed didn’t venture into the realm of idiocy.
-Though in that case, it may have been that her father wanted to show their bond as a family but couldn’t communicate his intentions.
-Her mother excelled in that regard.
-She could express her feelings, whereas her father was a jigsaw puzzle and needed her to convey his thoughts.
+Her father would try to spend as little money as possible, but her mother would always make sure his thriftiness didn’t venture into the realm of idiocy.
+Though with the shirts, maybe her father wanted to show their bond as a family but couldn’t communicate his intentions well.
+He always had needed her to convey his thoughts.

 Ragna looked outside the window.
-The sky was blue as ever, and no clouds disrupted the monotone, while the trees under the bridge, the train was speeding through, resembled cabbage fields.
+The sky was as blue as ever, and no clouds disrupted the monotone color, while the trees under the bridge the train was speeding through, resembled cabbage fields.

 Thinking back, that was his worst trait.
 Not that her mother was a pariah of virtue.
 She was selfish, two-tongued, and if she was determined, more stubborn than a horde of bulls.
 Still, she could not wish for better parents.